threefoldfoundation/www_threefold_io/content/utilization/utilization.md

 <br>

-Sikana has delivered over 400,000,000 lessons via free and practical educational videos and video programming but because of this incredible scale, they struggled massively to pay for hosting costs.
-Together with ThreeFold, Sikana will enable the creation of local content in local languages and on top of local infrastructure – empowering people and communities with knowledge and power.
-[Visit](https://www.sikana.tv/en)
+Sikana has delivered over 400 million lessons via free educational videos but because of this incredible scale they could not afford hosting costs.
+With ThreeFold, Sikana will be able to extend their reach, creating and distributing local content in local languages on top of local infrastructure.
+[Visit](/partners/sikana)

 </div>